Arcaea-Infinity/dbag/README.md

  By giving your users some 100 requests per day calling it "limited API" would make you an MISERLY Guy.

  3. Commercial use is allowed - but make sure you have reasonable price. $30 for 510 credits and $68 for 1020 credits makes you a CRIME-COMMITING Guy.
-Remember that pricing style is considered illegal in many countries.
+Remember that pricing style is considered to be illegal in many countries.

  4. Code is provided with no warranty.
-However sometimes, you should go fix some security.
+However sometimes, you should go fix some security youself.
- When you want security, do it yourself before claming "We have upgraded security".
+ When you want security, make sure it is secure enough before claming "We have upgraded security".
  Half-verify user requests allowing someone to upload unreasonble values like `1.7976931348623157e+308` would make you a DONKEY Guy.

  5. Never play joke on your teammate.
-Simply consider someone's work as 'bad' would make you a IMPOLITE Guy.
+Simply consider someone's work as 'bad' on public chatrooms would make you a IMPOLITE Guy.
 Do it your self instead of talking it.

  6. User who paid a lot, test and provide you security infos are your friends.
  Banning their accounts by some TOC shit would make you a DICKY Guy.

- 7. Respect your top-players (and those who paid a lot!).
+ 7. Respect your top-players (also are those who paid a lot!).
 Banning their accounts only based on some gossips, that's really make you a BASTARD Guy.